 New York Farm Bureau respectfully opposes this legislation for its failure to comprehensively examine and listen to real farmers discuss the difficulties of running a farm business and competing in a global economy.
-This bill does not accurately reflect either the needs of farm workers-who have self-identified in an 2016 independent study by the Cornell University Charles H. Dyson School of Applied Economics and Management the need for housing, health care, and immigration services-or the needs of farm families.
+This bill does not accurately reflect either the needs of farm workers-who have self-identified in an independent study the need for housing, health care, and immigration services-or the needs of farm families.